danielrlc/article-view-next-js/README.md

 - Search engine optimisation (SEO)
 - Friendlier URLs for the article pages
 - Dark mode?
 (Easy to add in Tailwind CSS)
-- Code linting with ESLint
+- Code linting with ESLint (My excuse: I recently made Vim my main, full-time text editor for all personal projects, and I haven't added ESLint to it yet.)